South Korea Shocks Germany 2-0, Sending World Cup Champs Packing

 It's the first time in at least 80 years that Germany has failed to advance out of the World Cup's group stage.
 It was a stunning result, both for the team that had come to Russia as the world's No. 1 and for South Korea, which wasn't listed in the top 50 when this tournament began.

+"I'm shocked," German coach Joachim Low said afterward.
+"Shocked because we didn't manage to pull it off and beat Korea Republic and we lost this game."

-For more than 90 minutes, the score at Kazan Arena was 0-0 — a tantalizing opportunity for the Taeguk Warriors to seize an upset and, for German fans, a nausea-inducing dance with fate.
+For more than 90 minutes, the score inside Kazan Arena was 0-0 — a tantalizing opportunity for the Taeguk Warriors to seize an upset and, for German fans, a nausea-inducing dance with fate.
+For years to come, Kazan, a city on the Volga River in southwest Russia, will be associated with miracles in South Korea, and with nightmares in Germany.

 The match had a number of replay reviews and other delays — as official time expired, officials added nine minutes of stoppage time.
 And that's when Kim Young-gwon found himself standing in front of the net, with the ball at his feet.
 He chipped it point-blank over a sprawling Manuel Neuer to make it 1-0 — even as arguments ensued over whether he was offside (officials determined he wasn't).